Bear viewing from previous cabin

 Directions

-Located on the mainland at Anan Bay, across Ernest Sound from the southeast corner of Wrangell Island.
-Access by float plane (27 miles by air from Wrangell) or boat.
-A 40-foot mooring float is anchored in the bay with a maximum vessel length of 30 feet and maximum draft of 30 inches.
-Consult local tide reports for best arrival and departure times.
-Small craft needed to access shore from float.
+Located on the mainland at Anan Bay, 27-31 miles southeast of Wrangell, Alaska, across Ernest Sound from the southeast corner of Wrangell Island.
+Accessible only by float plane or boat.
+A 40-foot mooring float is anchored in the bay for vessels up to 30 feet long with maximum 30-inch draft.
+Consult local tide reports to determine best arrival and departure times.

 Amenities